create3000/x_ite/docs/_posts/what's-new.md

 Every time a particle collides with the model, the velocity is multiplied by the damping factor, which now makes it possible to create more realistic simulations.

 Also, X_ITE can now parse extremely long strings, which is important when using a data URLs.
+In addition, the [LineProperties](/x_ite/components/shape/lineproperties/) node can now be used with ParticleSystem, which was not possible before.

 In the meantime, further improvements have of course been made, but these are not listed here.